Stabbing of Adele Morales: Aftermath

 Morales and Mailer divorced in 1962.
 According to Morales, Mailer resumed his prior pattern of unpredicted actions shortly after being released from Bellevue Hospital, including heavy drinking, partying, and displaying what she perceived as a limited public expression of remorse or recognition of the gravity of the assault.
 In a 1979 interview published in High Times, Mailer explained that his commitment to Bellevue Hospital had been a strategic decision made by his attorney to avoid incarceration, particularly in the event that his wife did not survive her injuries.
 Many years later, in an interview with Lawrence Grobel published in 2008, Mailer was questioned about the medical assessment conducted at the time of the incident, in which a doctor declared he was a danger to himself and others.
 He responded, "Well, since I didn't kill anybody after that and I didn't commit suicide nor have a mental breakdown, my guess is that he wasn't too accurate."

 Morales stated that the only instance resembling a personal apology occurred in 1988, more than two decades after the incident, when Mailer made a brief, offhand remark about the incident during a conversation at their daughter Elizabeth's wedding reception.

-While Morales did not press charges, citing a desire to protect their children, the event had a lasting impact on her.
-Her daughter stated that Morales "remained scarred and angry for decades."
+The stabbing had a lasting impact on Morales.
+While she did not press charges, citing a desire to protect their children, her daughter stated that Morales "remained scarred and angry for decades."
 Morales also wrote about the isolation during her recovery, contrasting it with the public attention Mailer received in the aftermath.
+Mailer continued to enjoy critical acclaim after the incident, including winning two Pulitzer Prizes.
 Following Morales's passing, her daughter Elizabeth stated in a telephone interview, “After he died, all she could say was, ‘He was a monster.’”

 In her memoir, Morales provides a detailed account of the deterioration of her relationship with Norman Mailer and the moment leading up to the stabbing: frequent escalated conflict, infidelity, excessive drinking, late-night partying, and volatile behavior.
 She describes these actions as part of a broader pattern of disregard and emotional instability that strained their marriage, including instances of physical and emotional abuse.
 She also felt she enabled Mailer's behavior due to her own struggles with alcoholism and anger issues, writing, "I was not helping him or myself by accepting his behavior and that, too, was part of my alcoholic sickness."